 Acas: Step 1 - If the claim settles

 The schedule will be discussed with you, and you will be asked to state how much you would be prepared to accept as a settlement.
 Accepting a settlement proposal can be a very personal matter, and many people settle for a variety of reasons depending on their circumstances.
-I will be aware of this and will not try to unduly influence you to settle for an amount that you are not happy with.
+We will be aware of this and will not try to unduly influence you to settle for an amount that you are not happy with.
+However, you should be aware that you cannot settle your case for more than the Employment Triunal can award.

-You should bear in mind that the schedule of loss will reflect my estimate of the full value of your claim, but only if everything goes your way at the hearing.
-You should also be aware that whatever your are awarded is ultimately at the discretion of the Employment Tribunal who may not agree with my estimate of the value of your claim.
+You should bear in mind that the schedule of loss will reflect our estimate of the full value of your claim, but only if everything goes your way at the hearing.
+You should also be aware that whatever you are awarded is ultimately at the discretion of the Employment Tribunal who may not agree with our estimate of the value of your claim.

 If your claim is successful, the Tribunal will order an award of compensation based on many factors; such as whether or not you contributed to the situation you were in and will take into account any final payments you received from the Respondent, for example, pay in lieu of notice or a redundancy payment.